Maria Eduarda Arakaki: 2025

 Arakaki, Nicole Pircio and Sofia Pereira were the only team members who continued after the Olympics and continued training in 2025.
 Together with new team members Maria Paula Caminha, Mariana Gonçalves, Ana Luiza Franceschi and Bárbara Urquiza, they presented new routines at Portimão World Challenge Cup and won gold medals in group all-around, 5 ribbons and 3 balls + 2 hoops.
-On July 18-20, the group won the gold medal in the all-around at Milan World Cup.
+On 18–20 July, the group won the gold medal in the all-around at Milan World Cup.
 They also won the gold medal in the 5 ribbons final and bronze with 3 balls and 2 hoops.

 In late August, she was selected to represent Brazil at the 2025 World Championships in Rio de Janeiro, alongside Maria Paula Caminha, Mariana Vitória Gonçalves, Sofia Pereira and Nicole Pircio.
 They won silver medal in group all-around, 0.3 point behind Japan, being the first Pan-American medal winners of the World Championships.
 They won another silver medal in 3 balls + 2 hoops and took 6th place in 5 ribbons final.

+2026

+In April, she and her group started the season competing at Baku World Cup, and taking 5th place in all-around.
+They won silver medal in 5 Balls final.
+Then they competed at Tashkent World Cup, and ended on 7th place in all-around.
+They won silver medal in 3 Hoops + 4 Clubs final.
+On June 5-7, Arakaki and her teammates (Maria Paula Caminha, Mariana Vitória Gonçalves, Julia Kurunczi, Sofia Pereira, Nicole Pircio) represented Brazil at the 2026 Pan American Championships in Rio de Janeiro, and won three gold medals (Group all-around, 5 Balls, 3 Hoops + 4 Clubs).
+In July, they competed at Milan World Cup and took gold medal in all-around in front of China and Spain.
+They also won silver medal in 5 Balls final.

+In August, she was part of the group that represented Brazil at the 2026 World Championships in Frankfurt, Germany.
+They won bronze medal in all-around behind Spain and Japan, and also won an Olympic quota for the 2028 Olympic Games.
+In team competition they placed 7th alongside Bárbara Domingos, Geovanna Santos and Maria Eduarda Alexandre.
+They took gold medals in both apparatus finals (5 balls and 3 hoops + 4 clubs).
+This was the first time any country from Americas won gold medal at Rhythmic Gymnastics World Championships.